bodil/vscode-file-browser/README.md

 -   Easy navigation in and out of folders by using the left and right arrow keys.
 -   Navigate to your home folder by typing `~/` into the search box.

-## Extension Settings

-Be aware that the extension includes a setting `file-browser.isActive`, which exists only to be used as a filter in keybindings' `when` clause, and will be set to `true` by the extension when it's active, and removed otherwise.
-You should never set this to any value in your configuration.

 ## Licence

 Copyright 2020 Bodil Stokke